Disulfiram

 Disulfiram is a medication used to support the treatment of chronic alcoholism by producing an acute sensitivity to ethanol (drinking alcohol).
 Disulfiram works by inhibiting the enzyme aldehyde dehydrogenase (specifically ALDH2), causing many of the effects of a hangover to be felt immediately following alcohol consumption.
 Disulfiram plus alcohol, even small amounts, produces flushing, throbbing in the head and neck, a throbbing headache, respiratory difficulty, nausea, copious vomiting, sweating, thirst, chest pain, palpitation, shortness of breath, hyperventilation, fast heart rate, low blood pressure, fainting, marked uneasiness, weakness, vertigo, blurred vision, and confusion.
 In severe reactions there may be respiratory depression, cardiovascular collapse, abnormal heart rhythms, heart attack, acute congestive heart failure, unconsciousness, convulsions, and death.

 In the body, alcohol is converted to acetaldehyde, which is then broken down by ALDH2.
 When the dehydrogenase enzyme is inhibited, acetaldehyde builds up, causing unpleasant side effects.
-The clinical use of disulfiram mimics the genetic predisposition to alcohol intolerance found in East Asian populations due to the mutation of the ALDH2 gene.
+The clinical use of disulfiram mimics the effects seen in individuals with ALDH2 deficiency.
+A common variation that causes deficiency is the ALDH2*2 allele, which affects an estimated 540 million people of East Asian ancestry.
+ALDH2 variants can be found in other ethnic groups, but they are less common.
+It is estimated that 120 million people of non-East Asian genetic ancestry have reduced ALDH2 enzymatic activity.

 Medical uses

 Disulfiram is used as a second-line treatment, behind acamprosate and naltrexone, for alcohol dependence.

 Under normal metabolism, alcohol is broken down in the liver by the enzyme alcohol dehydrogenase to acetaldehyde, which is then converted by the enzyme acetaldehyde dehydrogenase to a harmless acetic acid derivative (acetyl coenzyme A).
-Disulfiram blocks this reaction at the intermediate stage by blocking acetaldehyde dehydrogenase.
+Disulfiram (or rather, its metabolites, especially diethylthiomethylcarbamate) blocks this reaction at the intermediate stage by blocking acetaldehyde dehydrogenase.
 After alcohol intake under the influence of disulfiram, the concentration of acetaldehyde in the blood may be five to 10 times higher than that found during metabolism of the same amount of alcohol alone.
 As acetaldehyde is one of the major causes of the symptoms of a hangover, this produces immediate and severe negative reaction to alcohol intake.
 About 5 to 10 minutes after alcohol intake, the patient may experience the effects of a severe hangover for a period of 30 minutes up to several hours.
 Symptoms usually include flushing of the skin, accelerated heart rate, low blood pressure, nausea, and vomiting.
 Uncommon adverse events include shortness of breath, throbbing headache, visual disturbance, mental confusion, postural syncope, and circulatory collapse.

 Disulfiram should not be taken if alcohol has been consumed in the last 12 hours.
 There is no tolerance to disulfiram: the longer it is taken, the stronger its effects.
 As disulfiram is absorbed slowly through the digestive tract and eliminated slowly by the body, the effects may last for up to two weeks after the initial intake; consequently, medical ethics dictate that patients must be fully informed about the disulfiram-alcohol reaction.